Reference Guide

 # Asynchronous Transaction

-async with connection.transaction():
+async with conn.transaction():

 await cur.execute('INSERT INTO my_table (name) VALUES (%s)', ('John',))